My Digital Photography of

 Lily Leaf Beetle or Scarlet Lily Beetle, Lilioceris lilii

-My mom found this beetle on an Asiatic lily in her front yard.
+My mom found this beetle on an Asiatic lily in her front yard on June 15, 2021.
 It is indigenous to parts of Europe and Asia.
 It is thought to have been introduced to North America in 1943 through importation of plant bulbs.
 It is the first one my family has ever seen.
 I photographed it indoors on one of my orchids.

 Earth-boring scarab beetle, Geotrupes semiopacus